IU-PR/Capstone_project/content/docs/Groups/To be announced.md

 # **Week #2 Progress report**
 ## **Tech Stack Selection**

-We have already choosen our tech stack on week 1 and decided to keep it.
+We have already chosen our tech stack on week 1 and decided to keep it.

 ## **Architecture Design**